 Teachers will be able to build their own custom Data Views so they can effectively review and analyze data that is more pertinent to their students.
 "Teacher", in this article, refers to any rostered teacher or any user that has approved Monitor List access.

-Assuming the local Aware Manager has enabled Teacher Editing of Data Views, teachers will have an Edit button when viewing data either by class section or under All My Students.
+Step 1: Assuming the local Aware Manager has enabled Teacher Editing of Data Views, teachers will select the Edit button when viewing assessment data.

-The Tests tab is where all the assessments that belong to the teacher's students will reside.
-To add or remove tests from the active box, users will drag and drop.
+Step 2: Select the assessments to which the data field will be applied by dragging them from the list on the left side of the window.
 There are no restrictions on what order or the number of assessments allowed.
 However, it is best practice to use chronological order (oldest to newest) when multiple tests are being used.
 This also can be done via drag and drop.

 At the bottom right of the Tests tab is a checkbox to Summarize Selected Tests With Subject Results.